ZilchEngine/ZilchDocs/zilch_documentation/automaticbinding.markdown

  #  Internal Binding

 The first thing we need to do is create a class that derives from StaticLibrary.
-That class must be visible to all the places where we’re going to be doing Zilch binding (generally in a header).
+That class must be visible to all the places where we're going to be doing Zilch binding (generally in a header).
 We can use the ZilchDeclareStaticLibrary macro to declare the entire class and singleton implementation.

 Below we have an example of a header file that contains the static library Wallaby and two example classes that might belong to that library.
 Remember, the name of the library can be anything you want.